HackYourFuture/JavaScript1/Week1/MAKEME.md

      9.1 Add at least 3 `console.log` statements in which you show that you understand what `%` does.

 10. Write a program to answer the following questions:
-    10.1 Can you store multiple types in an array?
+<br>    10.1 Can you store multiple types in an array?
 Numbers and strings?
-    10.2 Can you compare infinities?
+<br>    10.2 Can you compare infinities?
 (Not in Eyad's world) - does 6/0 === 10/0?
 How can you test this?
-    10.3 Add console.log statements to the above program's in which you show that you understand the concepts (just like you've done in the above assignments).
+<br>    10.3 Add console.log statements to the above program's in which you show that you understand the concepts (just like you've done in the above assignments).

 ### Step 3: **Some freeCodeCamp challenges (10 hours):**